HowToDoInJava

 • To customize the name of columns, null value allowed or size of column etc. use @Column annotation.

-• I will suggest to override toString() method to print employee’s basic details in logs.
+• I will suggest overriding toString() method to print employee’s basic details in logs.

 Read More : JPA Annotations

-Extend JpaRepository interface to allows to create repository implementations automatically, at runtime, for any given entity class.
-The types of entity class and it’s ID field are specified in the generic parameters on JpaRepository.
+Extend JpaRepository interface to allow to create repository implementations automatically, at runtime, for any given entity class.
+The types of entity class and its ID field are specified in the generic parameters on JpaRepository.

 @Repository